Józef Kuraś: In ZWZ and AK

-However, as a result of this incident, Kuraś left the AK and with a group of close friends joined Bataliony Chłopskie the underground military arm of SL-Roch.
+However, as a result of this incident, Kuraś left the AK and with a group of close friends joined Bataliony Chłopskie, the underground military arm of SL-Roch.

 In BCh and cooperation with AL

-At the end of 1944, with full knowledge of SL leadership, Kuraś established contacts and began cooperating with a newly arrived unit of Armia Ludowa (AL) "For Free Homeland" led by Lt.
+At the end of 1944, with full knowledge of SL leadership, Kuraś established contacts and began cooperating with a newly arrived unit of Armia Ludowa (AL) "For A Free Homeland" led by Lt.
 Isaac Gutman ("Zygfryd") and Soviet partisans.
 The motivation was twofold.
 First, joint actions against Germans could be more effective.
 Second, the agrarians were hoping to be able to introduce their own people into the local government and police once the Soviets arrived (which at the time seemed imminent) and retain at least local control over the region.
 A similar strategic plan was implemented by the SL in Małopolska.
-While most of the joint actions carried out by Kuraś and Gutman where directed against the Germans, apparently, during this period, Kuraś also took part in operations against his former colleagues from Armia Krajowa whom the Soviets and the AL treated as hostile forces.
+While most of the joint actions carried out by Kuraś and Gutman where directed against the Germans, during this period, Kuraś also took part in operations against his former colleagues from Armia Krajowa whom the Soviets and the AL treated as hostile forces.
 Partly for this reason, but also because of his earlier 'desertion' from the AK, some former AK veterans still regard Kuraś as little more than a common bandit.
+As a result, his exhibit is segregated from the rest of the AK at the local museum adjacent to the Church in Szczawa.

 In December 1944 he delivered a written declaration to Gutman, proclaiming his allegiance to the Soviet-controlled Polish Committee of National Liberation government and voluntarily came under Gutman's command.
-From then on until the arrival of the Red Army Kuraś together with the AL carried out numerous actions against the Germans.
+From then on until the arrival of the Red Army, Kuraś together with the AL carried out numerous actions against the Germans.
 On 31 December 1944, together with Soviet partisans, his unit blew up a German train.
-On 20 January 1945, together with Gutman's unit, he attacked and dispersed a column of German military trucks and finally, on 27 January, Kuraś used his knowledge of local terrain to lead several companies of the Red Army through the mountains around Nowy Targ enabling the Soviets to outflank German forces which consequently withdrew without a fight.
+On 20 January 1945, together with Gutman's unit, he attacked and dispersed a column of German military trucks and finally, on 27 January, Kuraś led several companies of the Red Army through the mountains around Nowy Targ enabling the Soviets to outflank German forces which consequently withdrew without a fight.